How to Make Perfect Coconut Rice

 Follow this easy coconut rice recipe for perfectly cooked fluffy rice every time, with white or brown rice.

-It took some trial and error to come up with the perfect ratio of coconut milk, water and rice.
+I cook rice with coconut milk regularly — it’s a delicious compliment to so many dinner recipes.
+After some trial and error, I came up with the perfect ratio of coconut milk, water and rice.

 You can make this with long grain white rice and coconut milk, as well as long or short grain brown rice and coconut milk — see the recipe notes below for the complete how-to.